Simple and delicious Turkey Fajita Stuffed Zucchini Boats that are low carb, gluten free, and packed with flavor make the perfect lunch or dinner.

-Turkey Fajita Stuffed Zucchini may just be my new favorite healthy lunch.
-Who would have ever believed that stuffing a zucchini with ground turkey, peppers, onions, spices, and cheese would taste so good and decadent?
-They are seriously something I love to eat and they taste like a mash up of chicken fajitas and pizza.
+Stuffed Fajita Zucchini Boats with ground turkey and fajita veggies may just be my new favorite healthy lunch.
+Who would have ever believed that stuffing zucchini with ground turkey, peppers, onions, spices, and cheese would taste so good and decadent?

 - You can use any ground meat you have on hand to make this recipe.
 It's delicious with lean ground beef, bison, or chicken.
 Shredded rotisserie chicken also is delicious.
 And for a vegetarian spin, use black beans or pinto beans instead of the meat.

 - If you love enchiladas, you could substitute the spice mixture for a can of your favorite red or green enchilada sauce.

 - Love spice?
 Add a jalapeno pepper or diced poblano pepper in place of the green bell pepper.
 You can also add some chipotle peppers for a smoky, spicy version.

 - Craving more fiber?
 Toss some black beans or pinto beans into the turkey mixture as well to add some fiber and carbohydrates.

 - If you are following a Whole30, Paleo, or dairy-free diet, just leave off the cheese from the recipe.
 They still come out extremely tasty.

 - Double up the ground turkey and make a batch of these Turkey Taco Salads or Taco Lettuce Wraps as well to have lunches prepped for the week.